DenverCoder1/latex-gboard-dictionary/README.md

-# LaTeX-Gboard-Dictionary
+# LaTeX Gboard Dictionary

 Gboard Dictionary for LaTeX shortcuts

-Download as a zip folder to import into Gboard
+[Download](https://github.com/eyl327/LaTeX-Gboard-Dictionary/archive/v3.0.zip) as a zip folder to import into Gboard

 ## Tutorial on Youtube